Father: Heather Heyer was a champion for others

 "We need to start with forgiveness and stop all of the hate," he said.

+Heather worked as a paralegal for a Charlottesville law firm, assisting clients through the bankruptcy filing process.
 The Miller Law Group said in its online bio of Heather that she had a lot of knowledge and experience in the bankruptcy field.

 Larry Miller, the president of the firm, told the Daily Beast that Heather had a big heart.